takigama/PaPaPaR/README.md

 Thanks go to the folk who do arduino, the folk who do stm32duino and many others probably.
-As of the current version the only hardware desiner is me...
+As of the current version the only hardware designer is me...
 Im also the only coder... and the only everything else but would welcome others

 ## Where it starts